 When Love in a Mist is finished blooming, you’ll have beautiful pods to harvest and dry.

-I shy away from growing Roses on the prairies, but if you do, make sure to plant the Morden series of Roses for a better growing experience.
+If you’re growing roses on the prairies, make sure to plant the Morden series of roses for a better growing experience.

 Scabiosa make amazing seed pods with a unique texture when they are finished blooming.

 22. Sea Holly

 Starting your Sea Holly from seed?
 Make sure you start them early, as they need 10-12 weeks before your last frost date to get started.

-Don’t be limited to just wheat–any sort of grain will work!
-Look also for different colours of wheat, such as black and red shades.
+Don’t be limited to just wheat–any grain will work!
+Look also for different wheat colours, such as black and red shades.

 SERIOUS ABOUT STARTING A CUT FLOWER GARDEN BUT NEED MORE HELP?

 The Ultimate Cut Flower Bundle has everything you need!
 Learn exactly which flowers to grow for blooms all season long, get done-for-you plans and a system to create your own so you can grow exactly what works for you.
 You’ll get Cut Flowers Made Simple, Bouquets Made Beautiful, Frost Proof Flower Garden (to extend your fall growing season) and Savvy Seed Saving, so you can save some serious money on seeds.

-It’s exactly what the beginner cut flower gardener needs to be in blooms as long as possible and to avoid all those new-grower mistakes.
-It’s like your skip-to-the-front-of-the-line growing guide for every part of the cut flower growing journey.
-If you bought each one of these ebooks separately, it would be $60.
+It’s exactly what the beginner cut flower gardener needs to be in bloom as long as possible and to avoid all those new-grower mistakes.
+It’s your skip-to-the-front-of-the-line growing guide for every part of the cut flower growing journey.
+If you bought each of these ebooks separately, it would be $60.
 But with the bundle, you get it all for only $39–That’s 30% off the regular price!

 You’ll EASILY grow $39 worth of flowers this year.
-In fact, once your garden get’s producing, you’ll grow at least 3 times that amount of flowers just in one week.
+Once your garden gets producing, you’ll grow at least three times that amount of flowers just in one week.
 Don’t wait another season and lose time to costly mistakes.